 The cVIGIL user will get 5 minutes to report an incidence after having clicked a picture or a video.
 The app will not allow uploading of the pre-recorded images/ videos, neither would it allow users to save photos/videos clicked from this app into the phone gallery directly.

 To prevent misuse of the system and to avoid repetitive complaints from the same spot, the system forces time delay of 5 minutes between successive complaints by the same person.

 District Controller has the option of dropping duplicate, frivolous and unrelated cases even before the cases are assigned to the field unit.

 The cVIGIL application must be used for lodging MCC violation related cases only.
 District Controller could drop a cVIGIL complaint without any further recourse, in case personal grievances are registered through cVIGIL app or the digital attachment of a cVIGIL complaint is found to be unrelated to a MCC violation.
-Citizens are therefore, encouraged to use the ECI main website for lodging the complaints or call the National Contact Centre at 1800111950 or State Contact Centre at 1950.
+Citizens are therefore, encouraged to use the ECI main website for lodging the complaints or call at 1950.

 Edited by ECI